 What if Weight Loss Is Not About the Food?
 Emotions Can Control Your Eating Habits Even After 60!

-By February or March, the energy shifts.
-Then comes the question that I get asked nearly every single day, and not just during weight loss ‘season’:
+Here’s the question that I get asked nearly every single day, and not just during weight loss ‘season’:

 “I know what I’m ‘supposed to do’ to lose weight, so why can’t I do it?”

 My clients then go on to explain that they’ve tried cutting their carbs or adjusting their macros or tracking their calories, but it’s just not working.
 Maybe they are able to be ‘good’ for a few days or even a few weeks, but the end result is the same.
 They can’t stick with it, and they don’t lose weight.

 Extra Weight Is Causing Issues in Many Aspects of Our Lives

 My clients also tell me that they are tired of overeating because it affects them in nearly every area of their lives.
 Overeating causes them to:

 - Feel bad physically.
 They feel bloated and lethargic, their energy levels are low, and their clothes don’t fit.